-E. Showings for Articles 8.4 and 8.5 of this UDO and Raleigh Street Design Manual
+E. Showings for the Raleigh Street Design Manual

-The Planning Commission or Appearance Commission performing the quasi-judicial duties of the Planning Commission (as designated by the City Council) shall conduct a duly noticed, quasi-judicial public hearing and approve a design alternate from the provisions of Articles 8.4 and 8.5 or from the provisions of the Raleigh Street Design Manual upon a showing of all of the findings set below:
+The Planning Commission or Appearance Commission performing the quasijudicial duties of the Planning Commission (as designated by the City Council) shall conduct a duly noticed, quasi-judicial public hearing and approve a design alternate from the provisions of the Raleigh Street Design Manual upon a showing of all of the findings set forth below:

-- 1. The approved design alternate meets the intent of Articles 8.4 and 8.5 or the Raleigh Street Design Manual (if applicable); - 2.
+- The approved design alternate is consistent with the intent of the Raleigh Street Design Manual (if applicable); - 2.
 The approved design alternate does not increase congestion or compromise safety; - 3.
-The approved design alternate does not create additional maintenance responsibilities for the City; - 4.
-The approved design alternate has been designed and certified by a Professional Engineer, or such other design professional licensed to design, seal and certify the alternate; - The approved design alternate will not adversely impact stormwater collection and conveyance; and - a.
+The approved design alternate does not create additional maintenance responsibilities for the City; - The approved design alternate has been designed and certified by a Professional Engineer, or such other design professional licensed to design, seal and certify the alternate; - 5.
+The approved design alternate will not adversely impact stormwater collection and conveyance; and - 6.
+The design alternate is deemed reasonable due to one or more of the following: - a.
 Given the existing physical environment, including but not limited to the following, compliance is not physically feasible: - i. an existing building would impede roadway expansion; or - ii. transitioning from a different street section; or - b.
 The burden of compliance is not reasonable given the size of the site or intensity of the development.